aturley/pony-workshop/steps/01/README.md

 1. The `env` object has other members besides `out`.
 Look at the documentation for the standard library and try to figure out how to print a message to the standard error stream instead of the standard output stream.
 2. All type names must be capitalized.
 What kind of error do you get if you change `Main` to `main`?
-3. All alias names must start with an `_` or a lowercase letter.
+3. All local alias names must start with a lowercase letter.
 What happens if you change `env` or `msg` to violate this rule?
+For more information about variable naming, see the [Variables section](https://tutorial.ponylang.org/expressions/variables.html) of the Pony tutorial.